 I was about to begin the next chapter of my life, but I was still without answers.
 For the past several weeks, I’d been driving around the country aimlessly with all of my worldly possessions crammed in the back of a van.
 And I felt slightly disappointed that I hadn’t found a new place to call home along the way.
 Nothing had called me to stay.

 Even so, the trip had most certainly changed me.
 While I may not have been able to explain it, I could feel it.
 I was more confident.
 I was more determined to create my own happiness.
 And I realized that life really does go on, even after the heaviest moments.

 Over the course of about two months, I’d driven more than 10,000 miles, visited 57 friends and family members in 20 states, and spent $940.13 on fuel.
 This life-changing trip in a van was most certainly filled with lessons in self-care and lifestyle redesign.

 As I pulled into my mother’s driveway, I felt exhausted.
 I hadn’t showered in two days and I had no idea what my life was going to look like.
 But for the first time in my life, I was okay with that.

 Acceptance of what is was one of the most peaceful feelings I’ve ever experienced.

-What I Learned From My Solo Van Trip
+What I Learned From My Solo Trip in a Sprinter Van

 I learned a lot during that trip, but here are my biggest takeaways.